PsiPhiTheta/The-Digital-Deluge/tools/README.md

 ## 2.1.
 3rd Party Tools

-None found
+None found yet

 ## 2.2.
 Code Written

 - [MicrosoftLogTimeline.R script](https://github.com/PsiPhiTheta/The-Digital-Deluge/blob/master/tools/Microsoft/MicrosoftLogTimeline.R): an R script that processes the ProductAndServiceUsage.json file that is returned from the Microsoft GDPR data request.
 Outputs a csv file that can be further analysed using plotting libraries of choice.

+# 3. LinkedIn

+## 2.1.
+3rd Party Tools

+None found yet

+## 2.2.
+Code Written

+- [MessageAnalysis.R script](https://github.com/PsiPhiTheta/The-Digital-Deluge/blob/master/tools/LinkedIn/MessageAnalysis.R): an R script that processes the messages.csv file that is returned from the LinkedIn GDPR data request.
+Outputs an ngram model trained on cleaned data from the input.

-# 3. Google
+# 4. Google